When accessing cPanel >> MySQL Databases you receive the following error:

 adminbin Cpanel/cpmysql/DBCACHE: exit 255"

-Whenever there is an issue with the cPanel interface, the most helpful thing you can do is check the cPanel logs at the following file:
+Whenever there is an issue with the cPanel interface, the most helpful thing you can do is check the cPanel error log here:

 Checking that error log file will likely give you more details on the problem, and that may even be enough to resolve the issue.